Control

 STATEMENT

-I have always tried to create work that has a strong, emotional impact that draws a viewer in and evokes a response that can be initiated by one’s own personal perceptions of my art.
+This series of original, 1/1, mixed media paintings and sculptures incorporate a combination of materials such as enamel, acrylic, lacquer, oil, wire, pulleys, textiles, wood, metal, spikes, sand etc. I have always tried to create work that has a strong, emotional impact that draws a viewer in and evokes a response that can be initiated by one’s own personal perceptions of my art.
 Within this individual reaction, hopefully, lies the opportunity for a more acute observation and understanding of this series and my work as an artist.

 control = power = control = power = control = power = comtrol = power = control = power = control